caiomcg/caiomcg/README.md

 [![Website](https://img.shields.io/website?label=caiomcg.com&style=for-the-badge&url=https%3A%2F%2Fcaiomcg.com)](https://caiomcg.com)
 [![Twitter Follow](https://img.shields.io/twitter/follow/caiomcg?color=1DA1F2&logo=twitter&style=for-the-badge)](https://twitter.com/intent/follow?original_referer=https%3A%2F%2Fgithub.com%2Fcaiomcg&screen_name=CaioMCG)

-I am a Computer Science Bachelor from Brazil seeking a Master of Science title in Informatics focused on Distributed Systems.
+I am a Brazillian Master of Science and Bachelor in Computer Science working with AI and Embedded Systems.

-I am currently working with real time multimedia software for digital cinema, helping the inclusion of deaf and blind spectators in theaters around the world.
-My work is currently available in the vast majority of cinemas around Brazil and will soon be available worldwide, if you want to know a bit more about it please have a look over [here](https://professional.dolby.com/product/dolby-accessibility-solutions-for-cinema/cineassista/).
+I've worked with real time multimedia software for digital cinema, helping the inclusion of deaf and blind spectators in theaters around the world.
+I've also worked with GPON networking with DZS, adding new features and fixing bugs in their OLTs and working on the majority of their LCs.
+Currently I create  embedded software and VST plugins for the audio industry at [Moises.ai](https://moises.ai/).

 ### Connect with me: